trust-mfn-berlin/animals-as-objects/vault/theme.microbial-worlds.md

 [^16]: On some of these complicated histories, see Bertoni, Filippo.
 "Soiling Mars: 'To Boldly Grow Where No Plant Has Grown Before'?" _Thinking with Soils: Material Politics and Social Theory_ (2020): 107.

 [^17]: Important in this paradigm shift was the formulation of the so-called Gaia hypothesis by Lovelock and Margulis, and the latter’s theorisation of symbiogenesis.
-You can learn more about this in my story [[story.of-microbes and-planets]].
+You can learn more about this in my story [[story.of-microbes-and-planets]].

 [^18]: To read more on post-genomics and its reconfigurations of biology, see Richardson, Sarah S., and Hallam Stevens, eds. _Postgenomics: Perspectives on biology after the genome_.
 Durham, N.C.: Duke University Press, 2015.